By following this link, you can see the specification on the exam board website:

 How can we hope to understand the present if we have no comprehension of the past?

 You will have the opportunity to participate in a residential trip to Berlin in Year 12 and Model United Nations Conferences in both Years 12 and 13.
 You will also be able to attend student lectures in London.
-You will have access to the well-stocked History section in the Learning Resource Centre.
+You will have access to wide variety of printed and e-resources.

 Please refer to The John of Gaunt Sixth Form entry requirements.

 Two years to complete the full A Level.